I was born in 1947 in Gateshead,Tyne & Wear,U.K. As a child I learnt to play both the Piano and French Horn.

 My music is a mixture of all sorts:

-Wind quintet: I have been arranging music for wind quintet for some years.
+The bulk of my music is for Wind quintet: I have been arranging music for wind quintet for some years.

 My quintet arrangements do not simply transcribe the music giving the top voicing/melody to the flute etc, which many people seem to do.
 I attempt to move the melody amongst all the players dovetailing it where needed.